-As part of the DTT modernization planned by the Autorité de régulation de la communication audiovisuelle et numérique ("Arcom"), the Regulatory Authority, the Paris 2024 Olympic Games has been the opportunity to launch in France two channels in Ultra-High Definition (UHD).
+As part of the DTT modernization planned by the Autorité de régulation de la communication audiovisuelle et numérique ("Arcom"), the Regulatory Authority, the Paris 2024 Olympic Games has been the opportunity to launch on a large scale in France channels in Ultra-High Definition (UHD).
 UHD technology offers viewers an image definition four times greater than High Definition, but also an improved contrast ratio (HDR), a wider color range, a higher frame rate and more immersive sound.
 UHD uses the new broadcasting and compression standards (DVB-T2 and HEVC).
 As at the end of July 2024, UHD broadcasting coverage reaches 50 million people in France, i.e. three-quarters of the population.
-For many years, TDF has been working alongside TV broadcasters, equipment manufacturers and other industry players to modernize DTT broadcasting.
-Ahead of the actual launch of UHD, TDF has been carrying out numerous trials since 2018 to experiment and demonstrate the performance of new broadcast formats and technologies.